 There are over 300 species of termites in Australia, which are too many to list here!
-We’ve picked out some of the more common ones encountered by homeowners:
+Here are the most common Australian termite species encountered by homeowners:

 - Mastotermes (or Giant Termite)

 - Cryptotermes (or West Indian Dry-Wood Termite)